Aritra476/RV_project/README.md

 # RV_project
-creating artificial data, then adding nosie the finding the radial velocity
+creating artificial data, then adding nosie then finding the radial velocity